 Ray tracing was a huge deal when the first generation RTX video cards were released, but it becomes a far more compelling feature with the new RTX 30 series.
 These cards employ the new Nvidia DLSS deep learning neural network with dedicated AI processors for ray tracing performance that’s up to double that of the first generation.
 The demos of real-time ray tracing being powered by these new cards was truly mind-blowing.

 The RTX 3080 and RTX 3090 both use new GDDR6X VRAM, the world’s fastest graphics memory.
 The dual axial flow design of the Founder’s Edition cards improves cooling by 55%, which will reduce fan noise.

-Despite all the advances in technology and huge performance gains, the new Nvidia cards are expected to be priced below their first generation counterparts (Canadian pricing is not yet available).
+Despite all the advances in technology and huge performance gains, the new Nvidia cards are expected to be priced below their first generation counterparts.

 A huge leap forward in gameplay + more

 The new GeForce RTX 30 series video cards represent a huge leap forward in gameplay.
 No wonder with the amount of graphics horsepower in play.
 For example, the mid-range RTX 3080 features 8704 CUDA cores and a 1.71GHz boost for a total of 30 teraflops of performance.
 That’s mores than double the top specs of those next-gen game consoles.

 You can see the difference the RTX 30 cards make to AAA titles like Doom Eternal in this comparison to previous generation cards supplied by Nvidia.

 It’s not just gameplay that gets a big boost.
 These cards support Nvidia Broadcast, with AI-enhanced video and voice output.
 Creative apps also run faster thanks to Nvidia Studio upgrades.

 Enough with the torture, when can I get my hands on one of these new video cards?